 - https://www.ellanow.com/downloads/ella-brochure.pdf – “How Ella Works” section

 We provide free diagnostic services to aid you in your abortion or pregnancy decisions.
 In order to know which type of abortion you are eligible for, you should have an ultrasound exam to confirm viability and determine the gestational age of your pregnancy.
 This will determine the type and cost of your abortion.
 Network Medical does not benefit financially from any choice.
 We do not perform abortion or place children for adoption.
-We do provide valuable and important pre-termination services if you are considering abortion.
+We do provide valuable and important pre-termination services if you are considering abortion at no cost.
 The choice is yours.